 Prepare the environment

 - Close curtains or shades during the day to keep sunlight out.
 Close windows entirely, or turn a fan facing outward to blow hot air away.

 - Think about your mattress, sheets, and pillows.
-Using natural fibers like cotton and wool allows air to circulate as they are much more breathable.
-Light colors are cooler.
+Natural fibers like cotton and wool allow air to circulate as they are much more breathable, and light colors are cooler.

 - Breathable and loose-fitting cotton nightwear in a lighter color is helpful.

-- Once the sun has gone down, create a cross-breeze by opening two or more windows or doors and using fans to help the air circulate through.
-Change your ceiling fan setting so that it draws hot air up and out.
+- Once the sun has gone down, create a cross-breeze by opening two or more windows or doors and using fans to help the air circulate.
+Change your ceiling fan setting to draw hot air up and out.

-- Exercise during the day helps with your sleep, but stop heavy exercise an hour or two before bedtime so that body temperature can dip.
+- Exercise during the day helps with your sleep, but stop heavy exercise an hour or two before bedtime so your body temperature can dip.

 - Stay hydrated throughout the day; a glass of ice water on your nightstand can be helpful also.

 - Some people swear by hot showers or baths an hour or two before bed.
-Others feel a cool shower is better.
+Others feel a cool shower is best.
 Experiment to see what works best for you.

 - Slightly moisten a towel or a t-shirt and put it in the freezer.
 At bedtime, apply to your head, neck, or wrists.

 - Keep a spray bottle with ice water near your bed.